-From headlines designed to get you to click, to content designed to enrage you, to poorly researched and vetted content, misinformation is everywhere.
+From headlines designed to get you to click, content designed to enrage you, and poorly researched and vetted content, misinformation is everywhere.

-You need to be able to tell truth from fiction, and know not to trust what you can’t verify.
+You need to be able to tell truth from fiction and know not to trust what you cannot verify.

 Become a Patron of Ask Leo! and go ad-free!